Skip to content

 Commits from this device will now be signed by the same identity.

-When a device is linked, Auths creates a device attestation -- a JSON document dual-signed by both the identity key and the device key.
+When a device is linked (rather than delegated), Auths creates a device attestation -- a JSON document dual-signed by both the identity key and the device key.
 The attestation contains:

 • The identity DID (did:keri:...) as the issuer